My First Artist Interview: Ximena Garrido-Lecca Talks about the Cult of the Dead in The Followers

 What do you think is the role of an artist to the public? to your people?

 I would like to think that by making art we are encouraging thought and making people more aware of their environment in order to appreciate theirs and other cultures.

 I have a show in September at Mimmo Scognamiglio gallery in Milan.
 I will also be doing a solo project at Frame in October this year.

-Peruvian-born British-based Artist Ximena Garrido-Lecca studied in the Bryam School of Art in London and has since participated in numerous group exhibitions in London.
-More photos of her works below as featured in the Max Wigram Gallery.
+Peruvian-born British-based Artist Ximena Garrido-Lecca studied at the Bryam School of Art in London and has since participated in numerous group exhibitions in London.
+More photos of her works are below as featured in the Max Wigram Gallery.

 PS.
-Many thanks to Ximena who was so accomodating and to Sidonie Motion of Max Wigram Gallery for providing publicity images for this blog post.
+Many thanks to Ximena who was so accommodating and to Sidonie Motion of Max Wigram Gallery for providing publicity images for this blog post.